typicode/husky/docs/README.md

 - `HUSKY_SKIP_INSTALL` is removed
 - `HUSKY_GIT_PARAMS` is removed.
 Instead Git parameters should be used directly in scripts (e.g. `$1`).

-Path for mocally installed tools is not automatically set anymore.
+Path for locally installed tools is not automatically set anymore.
 You'll need to use your package manager to run it.

 ```shell
 # .husky/pre-commit